tools-aoeur/redmine_stealth/README.md

 [![Build Status](https://travis-ci.org/Undev/redmine_stealth.png)](https://travis-ci.org/Undev/redmine_stealth)
 [![Code Climate](https://codeclimate.com/github/Undev/redmine_stealth.png)](https://codeclimate.com/github/Undev/redmine_stealth)

 This plugin allows the Redmine administrator to temporarily disable sending email messages when the Redmine content is added or changed, for example, when updating issues or wiki pages.
-The plugin is intended to allow the Administrator to make bulk changes or minor corrections without flooding the inboxes of other users.
+The plugin is intended to allow the administrator to make bulk changes or minor corrections without flooding the inboxes of other users.

+Initially, any Redmine user with the corresponding permission could temporarily turn off sending email notifications.
+This feature has been deliberately disabled in this fork.

 The initial author of the plugin is [Riley Lynch](https://github.com/teleological/redmine_stealth).